 Operation Day's Work is a solidarity campaign by, with and for youth.
-The campaign is organised by the "School Student Union of Norway".
+Our vision is a just world shaped by young people.
+ODW believes in youth participation, solidarity and education for development.

 1. By youth ODW mean:

 People from 13 to 19 years of age (flexible only upwards under exceptional circumstances, to be agreed upon prior to signing of the ODW contract).